 Recommended by: Tracy, UK Travel Planning

-The Holy Island of Lindisfarne is a tidal island located off the Northumberland coast in the North East of England.
-It is a wonderful destination, especially in the summer months when the days are long and warm.
+The Holy Island of Lindisfarne is a tidal island off the Northumberland coast.
+It’s a wonderful destination, especially during the summer when the days are long and warm.

 Stay a few nights on the island and wander the tiny village exploring the quaint lanes and ancient ruins of Lindisfarne Priory or Lindisfarne Castle.
 The island is tidal so you can be cut off from the mainland too, which makes it even more special and secluded.
 Views from Lindisfarne over to Bamburgh Castle are stunning so I recommend a sunset stroll along the beach to enjoy the views.